Skip to content

 March 10, 2005, President George W. Bush spoke at the University of Louisville to promote his idea of overhauling Social Security by letting citizens invest their own money in the stock market if they wanted to.
 What could go wrong?

-March 10, 2013, Madison Central defeated Ballard High School by one point to win the KHSAA Boys Sweet 16 basketball championship in Rupp Arena in front of 17,315 fans.
+March 10, 2013, Madison Central defeated Ballard High School by one point to win the KHSAA Boys Sweet 16 Basketball Championship in Rupp Arena in front of 17,315 fans.

 March 10, 2018, a Keeneland graduate won Santa Anita’s GII $400,690 San Felipe Stakes for three-year-olds.